Sceptics are right to be, but civil society anti-extremism should be welcomed

 I hope that the MCB will build on those important lessons learned in the last decade of counter-extremism, and will hold their own programme to the same high threshold they have demanded of other counter-extremism initiatives – in terms of transparency, evidence-base, and impact.

-Jonathan Russell is Head of Policy at QuilliamSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Jonathan Russell is Head of Policy at QuilliamSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.